He's not worried

-Because, Y’shua could see past the immediate circumstances to the ultimate goal He could walk in peace.
-He could do the work of His Father.
-During those weeks before His death, He pulled back from the crowds and pour Himself into His disciples.
+Because, Y’shua could see beyond the immediate circumstances to the ultimate goal, because He had confidence that He was doing His Father's will, He could walk in peace.
+He could focus on doing the work of His Father during His remaining time of preparation before the crucifixion.
+He pulled back from the crowds and He poured Himself into His disciples.

-From this perspective God is shifting my thinking from being anxious to great expectation.
-I am expecting Him to do amazing things, unlike anything I have ever been able to see or even imagine.
+From this perspective God is shifting my thinking from being anxious to being expectant.
+I am expecting Him to do amazing things, unlike anything I have ever seen or even imagined.
 With this great expectation, comes great joy.
 And so “I press press on toward the goal for the prize of the upward call of God in Christ Jesus.”
 Phil 3:14